yesahmedyes/rl-exercises-sutton-barto/chapter_2/chapter_2.md

 The optimistic initial values force the agent to explore more in the start.
 The agent cycles through all possible actions, most of which aren't optimal actions.

 During this exploration, we sometimes discover optimal actions leading to a big spike.
-However, this is usually followed by suboptimal actions which is why we see such oscillatory behaviour.
+However, this is usually followed by suboptimal actions which is why we see such oscillatory behavior.

 <br>